aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### overflow {#overflow--}

-Gets or set the overflow of axis bins
+Gets or sets the overflow of axis bins

 ```javascript
 overflow : number;